alanrogers/legofit/src/README.md

 followed by a number (1.2).
 Lacking an operator, the parser aborts.
 On the other hand, this works fine:

-    twoN constrained twoNxy=1e4 -Txy  # Fails
+    twoN constrained twoNxy=1e4 -Txy  # OK

 Because "-Txy" cannot be interpreted as a literal number, legofit treats it as an operator (-) followed by a variable name.

-In previous versions of `Legofit`, only free parameters could be used in constraint formulas.
-In the current version, all types of parameter can be used.
+All types of parameter can be used in constraint equation.
 Independent variables must be declared in the .lgo file before they are used in a constraint equation.
 The parser can recognize complex mathematical expressions and knows about the standard mathematical functions.
 The y'th power of x can be written